Divya Drishti: 13 days later

 A few days later, a cunning prisoner escapes from hell fooling the Kaal Devta.
 He comes through Pisachini's den which leads to the Shergill house and realises that they are a very rich family and decides to rob them.
 Rakshit traces out the real Shikhar through some detectives using his childhood pictures.
 The prisoner who has now named himself as Murari, is brought to the Shergill family as the real Shikhar.
 Pishaachini kills Patali and puts the blame on Divya, sending her to hell.
 Drishti, Rakshit, Romi and Murari rescue her.
 Murari has flashbacks of his forgotten childhood and realises that he is real Shikhar.
 The Shergill family then find out that Shikhar is from hell, putting a strain on Divya and Shikhar's newly budding feelings.
 Now, the mysterious Laal chakor, an old disciple of Guruji, enters.
 Laal chakor attacks Rashi, killing her to the chagrin of the Shergill family.
-To find out Laal chakor's secret, Divya-Drishti decide to go into the cave, where many years ago the kaal vijay ratna was given to Vidya(Divya-Drishti's mother).
+To find out Laal chakor's secret, Divya-Drishti decide to go into the cave, where many years ago the kaal vijay ratna was given to Vidya(Divya and Drishti's mother).
 They find the cave locked and the only way to open it is with their and their husbands hands on four handprints.
 Divya marries Shikhar since his hand fits the last handprint.

 After many tries, Divya and Drishti find an oyster, which holds the secret of the cave.
 Drishti finds out she is pregnant with twins after a sudden vision.
 During the Shergill family reunion where Rakshit's cousins arrive, Pishaachini casts a spell, barring every exit with walls that form back when they are broken down.
-To make matters worse, Laal chakor is attacking members of the Shergill family, killing everyone except Divya-Drishti, Rakshit and Shikhar, who escaped using a magic chest Divya-Drishti encountered in the cave.
+To make matters worse, Laal chakor is attacking members of the Shergill family, killing everyone except Divya-Drishti, Rakshit and Shikhar, who escaped using a magic chest Divya and Drishti encountered in the cave.
 After escaping, they make a plan to lure Laal chakor and Pishaachini to Divya-Drishti's old house by leaving a note in the Shergill house.
 A fight ensues between the heroes and the two villains.
 In a dramatic twist, Laal chakor is revealed to be Mahima, Rakshit's mother, leaving everyone, especially Rakshit, devastated.